Datseris/EarthAlbedoSymmetry/README.md

    julia> Pkg.activate("path/to/this/project")
    julia> Pkg.instantiate()
    ```
-   This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.
+   This will install all necessary packages for you to be able to run the scripts.
 2. This project uses CERES data, which are cited properly within our paper.
 Specifically, we use monthly averages of the EBAF data product, both TOA and SFC versions, as well as the ice + ocean area fraction from the SYN1deg datasets.
-These datasets are present in the `data` folder.
+The exact data used are also available for download, and should be put under a folder `data/CERES` in this code base.
+Then everything should work out of the box.
+Data can be downloaded from here: *link pending*.
 3. All code that makes all figures of our paper is in the Jupyter notebook file `figures.ipynb`.
 This file is guaranteed`*` to run out of the box.
 You can also see the file using nbviewer here: https://nbviewer.jupyter.org/github/Datseris/EarthAlbedoSymmetry/blob/main/figures.ipynb

 `*` If the Jupyter notebook or the Julia script `papers/figures.jl` do not run out of the box, please open an Issue.
 Should be an easy fix.